×

 Utah’s State Senate District 3 race sees Republican incumbent Sen. John Johnson facing off against Stacey Bernal, a Democrat.

-The Standard-Examiner reached out to both candidates with questions about their candidacy.
-However, Johnson has not responded.
-Information on his candidacy comes from the Utah.gov candidates and issues page.
+The Standard-Examiner reached out to both candidates with questions about their candidacy and both candidates submitted the following.

 Experience